 SYS is licensed to conduct Type 1 (dealing in securities), Type 2 (dealing in future contract), and Type 4 (advising on securities) regulated activities under the Securities and Futures Ordinance ("SFO").
 Through SYS, the Group provides underwriting and placing services in equity and debt capital transactions, securities and future brokerage services for securities, futures and options contracts, margin financing services, and custodian and handling services for client accounts on securities, futures, and options contracts.
-The fee and comission are based on certain percentage of the total transaction amounts.
-As at 31 December 2019, SYS had a total number of 5 employees.
+The fee and commission are based on certain percentage of the total transaction amounts.
+As at 31 December 2020, SYS had a total number of 5 employees.
 2 employees are licensed as responsible officers to conduct Type 1, Type 2, and Type 4 regulated activities.
-1 employee is licensed as responsible officers to conduct Type 1 regulated activities and as representative to conduct Type 4 regulated activities.
-1 employee is licensed as representative to conduct both Type 1 and Type 4 regulated activities.
-As at 31 December 2019, SYS maintained 718 client accounts, which is largely unchanged compared to the number of client accounts as at 31 December 2018.
-There was approximately HK\$17.4 million in client trust bank accounts, representing a 62% decrease from HK\$45.4 million as at 31 December 2018.
-Such decrease was mainly due to clients withdrawing funds out of their accounts as a result of the departure of a key senior management team in the securities brokerage and financial services business.
+2 employees are licensed as representative to conduct both Type 1 and Type 4 regulated activities.
+As at 31 December 2020, SYS maintained 727 client accounts, which is largely unchanged compared to the number of client accounts as at 31 December 2019.
+There was approximately HK\$12.6 million in client trust bank accounts, representing a 27% decrease from HK\$17.4 million as at 31 December 2019.
+Such decrease was mainly due to clients withdrawing funds out of their accounts.

 SYC is licensed to conduct Type 6 (advising on corporate finance) regulated activity under the SFO.
 SYC provides corporate advisory services, for a fee, to corporate clients for their corporate actions to ensure the client's compliance with the Listing Rules and the Takeovers Code.
-Such corporate actions include IPO, placing of shares and other securities, mergers and acquisitions, and business restructuring, etc. As at 31 December 2019, SYC had only 1 employee, who is licensed as responsible officer to conduct Type 6 (advising on corporate finance) regulated activity under the SFO.
-Regulation requires SYC to have a minimum number of 2 responsible officers in order to contact business.
-The Group has been actively seeking qualified candidates to fill the vacancy.
+Such corporate actions include IPO, placing of shares and other securities, mergers and acquisitions, and business restructuring, etc. As at 31 December 2020, SYC had only 3 employee, 2 are licensed as responsible officer and 1 as representative to conduct Type 6 (advising on corporate finance) regulated activity under the SFO.